christo/loquacious/README.md

 in-character smalltalk that references their appearance.

-The fortune teller's own portrait can also be used as input to the image-to-text system for any given portait image so that any reference made to their own appearance can be responded to naturally and in-character.
+The fortune teller's own portrait can also be used as input to the image-to-text system for any given portrait image so that any reference made to their own appearance can be responded to naturally and in-character.
 The same system might also be used to evaluate the dynamic generation of a fresh fortune-teller portrait.